Where to Stay in Saugatuck? 8 Amazing Areas

 Lodging in the next-door town of Douglas, which spans both sides of the Blue Star Highway, could mean staying either in its commercial hub east of the highway and on the shores of Kalamazoo Lake or west of it—and possibly within walking distance to Lake Michigan.
 Like West Saugatuck, you will find the rentals and inns on the west side of the Blue Star Highway to cost more due to being closer to Lake Michigan and its beaches.

-If you do happen to rent west of the Blue Star Highway, be sure to admire the spectacular wish-I-could-stay-there sprawling mansions on Lake Shore Drive complete with stunning Lake Michigan views.
+If you do happen to rent west of the Blue Star Highway, be sure to admire the spectacular sprawling mansions on Lake Shore Drive complete with stunning Lake Michigan views.
 Or be within walking distance of this beautiful coastline by focusing your search for a place to stay a block or two behind it.
 We stayed in this area (see it circled on the map below) on a recent trip and loved it.

 See my Douglas lodging recommendations here.
 Or search for more Douglas options on Booking.com, VRBO, or Airbnb.